Co-Constructing Alignment: A Participatory Approach to Situate AI Values: Results

 \textbf{Collective and shared alignment practices}\textit{ → supports social and collective actions.} Building on themes of community and sustainability, Group~4 proposed interfaces oriented toward shared responsibility and collective reflection.
 P12 envisioned a shared prompt library for contributing particularly effective or efficient prompts, while P10 proposed a speculative monolith that visualised the cumulative environmental impact of collective LLM use over time.

-Despite their richness, several proposals remained abstract, foregrounding interface elements without specifying how actions would be enacted.
-This difficulty, more pronounced here than in earlier exercises, highlights the cognitive challenge of integrating values, roles, and interface functionality.
-Nonetheless, the proposals illustrate a spectrum of co-constructive practices, ranging from adjustment and feedback to restraint, disengagement, and collective accountability.
+\begin{framed} Despite their richness, several proposals remained abstract, foregrounding interface elements without specifying how actions would be enacted.
+This difficulty, more pronounced here than in earlier exercises, highlights the challenge of designing co-construction interfaces.
+Nonetheless, the proposals illustrate a spectrum of co-constructive practices, ranging from adjustment and feedback to restraint, disengagement, and collective accountability. \end{framed}